-Each of the executive Director has entered into a service contract with the Company with an initial term of three years commencing on 21 June 2019 for Mr. Sou Peng Kan Albert and Mr. Fok Hei Yuen Paul, 30 December 2020 for Mr. Lau Lawrence Tak Sun and 12 August 2022 for Mr. Lin Dongsheng subject to provisions contained therein.
-The independent non-executive Directors have entered into a service contract with the Company with an initial term of one year commencing on 1 July 2021 for Mr. Lee Tak Fai Thomas and Mr. Yue Wai Leung Stan and 23 February 2022 for Mr. Chim Tak Lai subject to provisions contained therein.
+Each of the executive Director has entered into a service contract with the Company with an initial term of three years, subject to renewal by the Company.
+The independent non-executive Directors have entered into a service contract with the Company with an initial term of one year, subject to renewal by the Company.

-In compliance with the code provision in A.4.2 of the CG Code, all Directors appointed to fill a casual vacancy should be subject to election by shareholders at the first general meeting after their appointment.
 By virtue of the articles of association of the Company, the Directors shall have the power from time to time and at any time to appoint any person as a Director either to fill a casual vacancy or as an addition Director but the number of Directors so appointed shall not exceed the maximum number determined from time to time by the shareholders in general meeting.
-Any Director appointed by the Board to fill a casual vacancy shall hold office until the first general meeting of shareholders after his appointment and be subject to re-election at such meeting.
-Any Director appointed by the Board as an addition to the existing Board shall hold office only until the next following annual general meeting of the Company and shall then be eliqible for re-election.
+Any Director appointed by the Board to fill a casual vacancy on or as an addition to the Board shall hold office until the first general meeting of shareholders after his/her appointment and be subject to re-election at such meeting.
+Any Director appointed by the Board shall hold office only until the next following AGM of the Company and shall then be eligible for re-election.

-In compliance with the code provision in A.4.2 of the CG Code, all Directors are subject to retirement by rotation at least once every three years.
-Furthermore, pursuant to the articles of association of the Company, at each annual general meeting one-third of the Directors for the time being, or, if their number is not three or a multiple of three, then the number nearest to but not less than one-third, shall be subject to retirement by rotation at least once every three years.
+In accordance with the articles of association of the Company, at each annual general meeting one-third of the Directors for the time being, or, if their number is not three or a multiple of three, then the number nearest to but not less than one- third, shall be subject to retirement by rotation at least once every three years.
 A retiring Director shall be eligible for re-election.
 The Company at the general meeting at which a Director retires may fill the vacated office.